google/koladata/docs/api/kd/matrix.md

 Returns:
   The outer product matrix (or batch of matrices).</code></pre>

+### `kd.matrix.rank(x, tol=None)` {#kd.matrix.rank}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Compute the numerical rank of a matrix.

+Supports leading batch dimensions: (..., m, n) -&gt; (...).

+The rank is the number of singular values greater than `tol`.
+By default, tol = max(m, n) * max(singular_values) * eps, where eps is the machine epsilon for float64.

+Missing values in x are treated as 0.
+The output is always INT32.

+Args:
+  x: A numeric DataSlice with at least 2 dimensions.
+  tol: Optional numeric DataSlice.
+Threshold below which singular values are
+    treated as zero.
+Must be broadcastable to the batch dimensions of `x`.
+    Missing values use the default adaptive tolerance max(m, n) * max(singular_values) * eps.

+Returns:
+  A DataSlice with the rank(s).</code></pre>

 ### `kd.matrix.solve(a, b, *, b_ndim=-1)` {#kd.matrix.solve}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Solve the linear equation Ax = b for x.